Industrial and multiphase power plugs and sockets: Australia

 Australian 3-Phase socket outlet, with both Earth and Neutral connections, rated at 20 A, IP56.
-Single-phase dual 10 Amp Australian socket outlets are seen in the background.
+Single-phase dual 10 A Australian socket outlets are seen in the background.

 The arrows point to slots in the 50 A socket.
 The 50 A plug has plastic protrusions that fit through these slots, but block its insertion into the 32 A socket as it does not have these slots.
 The 32 A plug does not have any protrusions so can be inserted into either socket.

-A 32-amp 5-pin plug with a straight handle.
+A 32-ampere 5-pin plug with a straight handle.

 In Australia, New Zealand and many associated South Pacific island nations, the AS/NZS 3123 standard is used.
 In this series, multiple sizes of three-phase round-pin socket are standardized by current rating and neutral circuit.
 Each socket within a group accepts plugs in the same group up to its rating, but excludes plugs with a higher current rating, from a different group, or with a neutral pin (if there is not one in the socket).
 Multiphase plugs and sockets are rated at up to 500 V and all include an earth connection.
 These plugs and sockets are usually IP56 rated if fitted correctly.
 A screw collar helps hold plug and socket together.

 In the single-phase standard AS/NZS 3112 used in residential environments, plugs of lower current rating may be inserted into single phase socket outlets of higher current rating but not vice versa.
 While this feature is somewhat reflected with multiphase sockets, it is further limited to only plugs within the same group.
 For example, there is one group that consists of 32 A, 40 A and 50 A connectors, and another group of 50 A, 63 A and 80 A connectors.
 The 32 A plug can be connected to any of the 32 A, 40 A or 50 A sockets in the first group, however it cannot be connected to any of the 50 A, 63 A or 80 A sockets in the second group.
 The standard notes that there are two different, incompatible 50 A connectors that are not interchangeable as they are physically different sizes.

 Compatibility is grouped like this, such that larger sockets in one group can take the same plug or any smaller plugs from that group only: